 A home inspection will typically include an examination of the foundation and basement, roof, attic, heating and cooling systems, electrical and plumbing systems, as well as the general condition of the structure itself.
 An inspector will look for poor construction practices and make note of any repairs that might be required or any general maintenance issues.
 Importantly, they will also make note of any fire and safety issues that need to be addressed.

-What does a Home Inspection cost?
+How much does a Home Inspection cost?

 How long does a Home Inspection last?